We run a year-round immunisation service, with free and user-pay vaccinations available.

 - privately, such as for flu or travel.

-The AIR doesn’t record vaccines given before 1 January 1996.
+The AIR doesn't have records before 1 January 1996.

-You may check your child's immunisation history on the Medicare Australia's website or by contacting the AIR on 1800 653 809.
+You can check your child's immunisation history on the Medicare Australia's website or calling AIR on 1800 653 809.

 We offer free in-school immunisation to all Year 7 and Year 10 students in the City of Stonnington.